SWAN KEEPING TERMS

 Often done after their Splashy Bath.

-Oil is rubbed through the Feathers to aid WaterProofing for Buoyancy.
+Oil is Rubbed through the Feathers to Aid WaterProofing for Buoyancy.

 Preening Fluffs Air into the Feathers for Insulation.

 For Swans “Preening” is also a Social Behavior.
+Acceptance.

-They will stand along a Bank together and Preen.
+They will Stand along a Bank Together and Preen.

-Expressing an Acceptance of each other.
+Expressing an Acceptance of Each Other.

 Preening Gland Uropygial Gland

-A Preening Gland is found in the majority of Birds.
+A Preening Gland is Found in the Majority of Birds.

-It Secretes an Oil (Preen Oil)
+It Secretes an Oil (Preen Oil) See Image.

-This Gland is found between the Back and
+This Gland is found between the Back and the Tail under a Flap of Feathers.

-The Swan transfers this Oil to its Feathers by Rubbing its Head against the Oil Nub and then Rubbing the Oil all over their Body.
+the Oil Nub and then Rubbing the Oil all over their Body.

 Along with the Air in the Lungs….
 Swans FLOAT…..

-Roost – A Place where the Swans feel safe to Rest and Sleep.
+Roost – A Place where the Swans feel Safe to Rest and Sleep.

 Keel – The Breast Area.